 BIREK: Thankfully no because this one would be a real pain.
 So the one thing about frogging is not all yarn frogs equally.
 So this yarn's a little fuzzy.

 BLOCK: Now why is it harder to frog if it's fuzzy yarn?

 BIREK: Well if you imagine the mohair, say, there's all these little fibers, basically fluff, that's coming off of the yarn.
 If you're trying to frog the stitches they get caught on each other and it takes of real long time.
 I had an email from my friend Heather who said, I had to frog mohair.
 Kill me.

 BLOCK: Well Laura, I hope you have a frog free vacation there in Scotland.
 Thanks so much for talking to us.

 BIREK: Thank you so much this was great.

 BLOCK: That's knitter and listener Laura Birek.
-Please send us your trade lingo.
+She lives in Los Angeles.
+Send us your trade lingo.
 You can find us on Twitter or Facebook we are @NPRATC.
 Transcript provided by NPR, Copyright NPR.